achinkv/bitbucket-flow/README.md

 - Input the values asked by the prompt.

 - On local machine the repo will be created in `/tmp` directory by the name provided.
-Make sure there is no directory there by the same 'name'.
+If there is a directory with the same 'name', it will be removed.

-- This tool also creates, by the 'name' passed in manifest, a {name}.json file in amazon s3 bucket.

 ##### Todos :
 - Make the organization name, under which project gets registered, to work from config.